 Few people understand the importance of the arts and cultural sector better than Cameron Bailey.
-The artistic director of one of the world’s biggest and most important film festivals, Bailey brings a comprehensive wealth of experience to his position, and under his lead the festival continues to grow in size and significance every year.
+He is the CEO of the Toronto International Film Festival (TIFF) — the world’s largest public film festival and one of Canada’s premier cultural brands.
+Under his leadership and strategic direction, the festival continues to grow in size and significance every year.

 Bailey began his career as a film critic.
 He also curated films for Cinematheque Ontario, The National Gallery of Canada, The National Film Board of Canada, and Australia’s Sydney International Film Festival before joining TIFF in 1990.
 He began as a programmer selecting Canadian films before moving on to African and South Asian cinema.
 He’s responsible for TIFF’s highly successful subscription series, Reel Talk, and also headed TIFF’s Perspective Canada series and founded its Planet Africa section.

 Bailey has taught film curation at the University of Toronto and holds an honorary doctorate from Western University.
 He is a Chevalier in France’s Order of Arts and Letters, member of the Academy of Motion Picture Arts and Science, and for 12 consecutive years been named one of “Toronto’s 50 Most Influential People” by Toronto Life.